ePages-de/epages-docs/pages/themes/basics/theme-structure.md

 All templates are written in [Dust.js][1].

-# Best practices & recommended resources
+# Best practices and recommended resources

 * [Dust.js tutorial][1]
 * [Less CSS pre-processor][2]